The concept of AVOD dates back to the early days of streaming, before the rise of giants like Netflix, HBO, and Amazon Prime.

 As we know, the passive nature of video streams often makes it challenging for advertisers to measure the true impact of their ads.
 Unless a user clicks on a call to action (which is unlikely if they’re in the middle of watching something), it’s hard to know if they’re paying attention to the ad.

 What does AVOD mean for revenue generation?
 Ad-based revenue can be unpredictable for AVOD platforms.
-Since advertisers often pay based on ad views or clicks, if ads are skippable or if viewers aren't genuinely engaged, revenue can be inconsistent.
+Since advertisers often pay based on ad views or clicks, if ads are skippable or viewers aren't genuinely engaged, revenue can be inconsistent.

-There’s also the issue of advertisers paying for "views" when users aren't actually watching the ads, complicating revenue predictions even more.
-To stabilize income, some publishers may consider offering a subscription option alongside their AVOD model, providing a more reliable revenue stream.
+For a stable income, some publishers may consider offering a subscription option alongside their AVOD model, providing a more reliable revenue stream.

 While AVOD platforms don’t necessarily have to produce original content, they often need to license popular shows and movies to attract viewers.

-AVOD platforms need to offer a diverse content library to keep viewers engaged while managing the ad load to avoid over-commercialization.
 Striking the right balance between providing a variety of content and not overwhelming viewers with ads is challenging but essential for maintaining viewer satisfaction and platform credibility.

 Statista echoes this optimistic outlook, forecasting that the AVOD market will attract 3.4 billion users by 2027.
 The US is leading the charge, contributing over $24 million to the total revenue in 2024.